sagemath/trac_to_gh/Issue 7179.md

 # Issue 7179: HP-UX sympow-1.018.1.p6 fail to find atoll().
 Will atol() do?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7179

 Original creator: drkirkby